Demi-urge/menace_sandbox/docs/synergy_learning.md

 Failed training attempts no longer stop the background process.
 The trainer logs the error and retries after the configured interval so progress in `last_ts.json` (or the specified `--progress-file`) is preserved.
+If `synergy_weight_cli.py` exits with a non-zero code the trainer raises `SynergyWeightCliError`, writes the error to the log and continues with the next cycle.

 ## Running exporter and auto trainer together